rfo909/CFT/README.md

 useful examples and utilities under code.examples.

-The "@e" shortcut is also defined in CFT.props, and consists of running the following code (not expressed as a Lambda, since shortcuts can not take parameters):
+The "@e" shortcut is also defined in CFT.props, and consists of running the following code (not expressed as a Lambda, since shortcuts do not take parameters):

 ```
 if(Sys.savefile != null, Lib:e(Sys.savefile),"No savefile")